openlifescience-ai/ai-deadlines/README.md

 - Send a pull request

-Thanks to Abhishek Das for building the original site, ai-deadlin.es!
+This initiative is inspired by Abhishek Das for <a href="aideadlin.es">aideadlin.es</a>.